-ture healing.
-Often radiographs will show an apparent delayed union, yet when the athlete is allowed to weight-bear to tolerance, boney union often follows rapidly (Figure 2).18 I experienced this phenomenon when working with a professional basketball player.
+Pain is a good indicator of fracture healing.
+Often radiographs will show an apparent delayed union, vet when the athlete is allowed to weight-bear to tolerance, boney union often follows rapidly (Figure 2).
+I experienced this phenomenon when working with a professional basketball player.
 Erring on the side of caution we kept him out of sport for 6 weeks, the radiographs showed little bone consolidation and some cause for concern.
 After speaking to a few older sports medicine physicians, we started him on a program of graduated weight-bearing and return to sport protocols monitored by the athletic trainer.
-The player had minimal pain and was back to basketball-related activities in a few weeks.
-Radiographs taken about two weeks after return to sport showed significant bone healing.
-Full return to sport was allowed within four weeks with no sequellae. tions being a large gap in the In cases where limited weight-bearing is too painful, a short leg walking cast or cast boot can be employed until fracture healing is achieved.
-Most avulsion fractures take six to eight weeks to allow full weight-bearing fracture site, significantly displaced fragments, poor local circulation, or systemic diseases that limit circulation (diabetes, etc.).
-The styloid process of the 5th metatarsal has good circulation compared to the diaphyseal/metaphyseal juncture and generally heals well (Figures 3 and 4).19 Fractures of the Fifth Diaphyseal/ Metaphyseal Junction (Jones Fractures) There are at least three types of fractures that occur in the proximal 5th metatarsal area.14,20 We have discussed the stress fracture and the avulsion fracture, and made reference to the Jones fracture.
-Proximal diaphyseal stress fractures are often
+The player had minimal pain and was back to basketball-related activities in a few ployed until fracture healing but coincidently so was the 3rd and 4th metatarsalgia. is achieved.
+Most avulsion fractures take six to eight weeks to allow full weight-bearing and return to sport.
+Surgery for avulsion fractures is rarely necessary, the exceptions being a large gap in the fracture site, significantly displaced fragments, poor local circulation, or systemic diseases that limit circulation (diabetes, etc.).
+The styloid process of the 5th metatarsal has good circulation compared to the diaphyseal/ metaphyseal juncture and generally heals well (Figures 3 and 4).19

+Fractures of the Fifth Diaphyseal/ Metaphyseal Junction (Jones Fractures)

+There are at least three types of fractures that occur in the proximal

-Figure I: The patient above one week postoperatively.
-In surgery the middle phalanx and bursa were removed and a and return to sport.9,15,18 Sur- skinplasty helped to align the toe.
-Note the improved aligngery for avulsion fractures is ment of the 4th toe clinodactyly.
-Pain in the 4th toe was rerarely necessary, the excep- lieved, but coincidently so was the 3rd and 4th metatarsalgia. confused with Jones fractures; therefore, treatment of true Jones fractures may be delayed or inadequate.20 When we consider that anatomical or bio-mechanical variants and vascular inadequacies are sometimes combined with poor recognition, it is easy to see why Jones fractures often present a treatment conundrum.18-20 True Jones fractures occur at the metaphyseal/diaphyseal junction generally about 1.5 cm from the base of the 5th metatarsal and often are seen in a cavus or adducted foot type.^{10,15} Diagnosis of a Jones fracture is through a history and physical exam, initial diagnostic radiographs, and follow-up radiographs about 10-14 days Continued on page 113 Figure 2: Post-op of a 22 y/o college basketball player.
+Figure 1: The patient above one week postoperatively.
+In surgery the middle phalanx and bursa were removed and a skinpainful, a short leg walking plasty helped to align the toe.
+Note the improved alignment cast or cast boot can be em- of the 4th toe clinodactyly.
+Pain in the 4th toe was relieved,

+5th metatarsal area.14,20 We have discussed the stress fracture and the avulsion fracture, and made reference to the Jones fracture.
+Proximal diaphyseal stress fractures are often confused with Jones fractures; therefore, treatment of true Jones fractures may be delayed or inadequate.20 When we consider that anatomical or bio-mechanical variants and vascular inadequacies are sometimes combined with poor recognition, it is easy to see why Jones fractures often present a treatment conundrum.18-20 True Jones fractures occur at the metaphyseal/diaphyseal junction generally about 1.5 cm from the base of the 5th metatarsal and often are seen in a cavus or adducted foot type.10,15

+Figure 2: Post-op of a 22 y/o college basketball player.
 He had symptoms of pain sub 3rd metatarsal especially when playing the guard position.
 Conservative treatment including cortisone injection was unsuccessful.
 He was on scholarship and decided that surgical intervention best suited his needs.
 Soft tissue release of the 3rd and 4th MPJ (tenotomy, capsulotomy and plantar plate release), PIPJ arthroplasty of the 3rd and 4th toes with K-wire fixation (3rd toe) was performed.
 The post-op course was unremarkable and the K-wire was removed at 15 days.
 The patient wore a Reece surgical shoe for 4 weeks and progressed to a running shoe.
 He was back to shoot-arounds in 6 weeks and played in a game at 8 weeks.
-Two years post-op, he was still pain-free.
-He had a successful college sports career and is still playing playground ball
+Two vears post-op. he was still pain-free.
+He had a successful college sports career and is still playing playground ball.